Nursing Training Exam Failed: Retake & Options 2026

 Failed 3 times - what then?

-After failing an exam part three times, the entire training is considered definitively not passed.
+After failing an exam part three times, the entire training is considered definitively failed.
 You cannot complete the general nursing training.

-Restarting nursing training with a different provider is usually not possible, as the exam is valid nationwide.
-You must reorient your career.
+Another nursing training with a different provider is usually not possible, as the examination is valid nationwide.
+You must reorient yourself professionally.

 • Nursing assistant training: 1-year training as a health and nursing assistant - no state examination